GIScience/gis-training-resource-center/content/Module_5/en_qgis_spatial_tools_ex1.md

 ::::

-# Exercise 1: Health site distribution in the Saint Louis region
+# Exercise 1: Health site distribution in the Saint Louis region <a id="exercise-1-health-site-distribution-in-the-saint-louis-region"></a>

-## Characteristics of the exercise
+## Characteristics of the exercise <a id="characteristics-of-the-exercise"></a>

 ::::{grid} 2
 :::{grid-item-card}